 Another nice bonus is that not only do pumpkin rolls make a lovely dessert for your Thanksgiving festivities or holiday celebrations — everything from Halloween to Christmas — but they also freeze very well making them a great hostess gift or gift for a special friend or family member, teacher, coach, or anyone you want to remember.

-Ingredients in a Classic Pumpkin Roll
+Ingredients in a Pumpkin Cream Cheese Roll

 You’ll be surprised at how few ingredients you need to make a pumpkin roll and the frosting that goes inside that everyone will ooh-and-ahh over!